Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

 ## Resistance analysis
 The resistance analysis is discussed in detail in the manucript.
-The main functions in the folder are for resistance analysis are @Resistance_main_oncluster.m and Resistance_main_plot.m, which run on the cluster using Matlab Parallel computing to save extensive computational time. @Resistance_main_oncluster.m is served to exexcute hte
+The main functions in the folder are for resistance analysis are @Resistance_main_oncluster.m and Resistance_main_plot.m, which run on the cluster using Matlab Parallel computing to save extensive computational time. @Resistance_main_oncluster.m is served to execute the seven scenarios.
+For each scenario, based on the sampled N parameter sets, the N time courses of tumor volume, anabolites and DSBs are computed and stored, which are futhered processed and dispalyed in Fig 5

 ## Plot figures
 Functions for plotting the figures are put in the paper.
 The scripts are @PlotAllIntermediates.m, @PlotAllTGIModels.m, and @PlotMutIDose_DSB_Ana.m